Generic selectors

 What causes coeliac disease?

-• Antibodies are proteins in the immune system that usually attacks viruses and bacteria to protect the body
+• Antibodies are proteins in the immune system that usually attack viruses and bacteria toprotect the body.

-• In coeliac disease these antibodies attack the body itself and cause damage to the lining of the gut and other organs.
-This results in the symptoms of coeliac disease
+• In coeliac disease these antibodies attack the body itself and cause damage to the lining of thegut and other organs.

 What are the symptoms of coeliac disease?

-The symptoms of coeliac disease can vary from mild to severe and from person to person.
+The symptoms of coeliac disease can vary from mild to severe.

 Common symptoms include: